Piegzini/simple-student-api/README.md

 ## Note !

-* In Official version on https://pianoblocksapp.com/ you can find Donation page, but I deleted it here
+* In Official version on: will be soon
 * Please report every issue and bug

 ## Documentation